ampify-io/duda-docs/docs/widgets.md

   ### Media Slider
 <img className="higher" width='50px' src={useBaseUrl('media_slider.png')} />
   * In AMP pages, Madia Slider's fade in and out transition is not supported.
-Instead, transition animation is applied.
+Sliders with fade in/out can't be converted to AMP (they will show as a static image).
   * Autoplay is turned on by default.
 To disable, add an HTML attribute to the element (<a href="https://support.duda.co/hc/en-us/articles/360061888273-Using-HTML-and-Custom-Code#:~:text=To%20edit%20the%20code%20of,the%20code%20you%20are%20editing." target="_blank">via edit CSS/HTML option</a> ): "data-amp-autoplay='false'".

 ### Multi-Location